hack-aiven-test/aiven-test/README.md

     increase with time and will either require manual cleaning or the addition of automated rolling / cleanup.

 Testing
 =======

-- Install PostgreSQL into the test system, initialize the database, and execute it.
+- Install PostgreSQL into the test system, createa a database named aiven, and run postgres.
 - Install java, download latest stable version of kafka, and run it:

 ```sh